prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>OAuth defines the oauth config that is being used to authenticate.
+<p>oauth defines the oauth config that is being used to authenticate.
 Cannot be set at the same time as <code>managedIdentity</code> or <code>sdk</code>.</p>
 <p>It requires Prometheus &gt;= v2.48.0 or Thanos &gt;= v0.31.0.</p>
 </td>